markovicb1/markovicb1/README.md

 Since studying Computer science requires doing many different projects, I decided to put some interesting ones here, not just for others but also for myself in future.

-Some personal projects i find interesting are also present here (or will be).
+Some personal projects I find interesting are also present here (or will be).

 ## Currently working on... :construction_worker: